bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 |--------------------|------|
 | Total              | 7975 |

-The FPy number library consists of four major components:
-- the `Number` module defines FPy's number representation;
-- the `Rounding` module implements the core rounding logic;
-- the `Arithmetic` module implements round-to-odd arithmetic using MPFR;
-- the `Contexts` module implements various rounding contexts.

 The total code size is approximately 8,000 lines of code (LOC) with 4750 lines dedicated to rounding alone.
-Since FPy's arithmetic engine uses MPFR, the arithmetic engine is relatively small at 1500 LOC.
+Since FPy's arithmetic engine uses MPFR, the arithmetic engine is relatively small at 1500 lines of code.
-Rounding contexts in FPy implement more than the essential `round` method;
+Rounding contexts in FPy implement more than the essential `round` method with additional methods for encoding and decoding bit patterns, constructing special values, and more.
-  the largest rounding context is almost 850 lines of code, while the smallest is only 60 lines of code.
+The largest rounding context is almost 850 lines of code, while the smallest is only 60 lines of code.

 An exhaustive list of rounding contexts is below: